 The college offers assistance and/or referrals to any student or employee for drug or alcohol abuse.
-Students should contact the Counseling Center and employees should see the Human Resources Department for details.
+Human Resources annually sends out annual notification of our Alcohol and Other Drug Abuse Prevention policy annually to current employees and provides it to new employees upon hire.
+New students are provided this information as well and current students receive it quarterly from Student Relations.
+Students should contact the Student Relations Office and employees should see the Human Resources Department for details.

 In November 2018, Michigan voters approved the legalization of recreational marijuana.
-In January 2019, Executive Director of Human Resources (Laura Sensing) issued this email to the Staff and Faculty of Schoolcraft College:
+In January 2019, then Executive Director of Human Resources (Laura Sensing) issued this email to the Staff and Faculty of Schoolcraft College: